tom-seddon/b2/doc/Debug-version.md

    24953  m`21fd: sta $fe40 [i`fe40]       A=38 X=00 Y=03 S=da P=nvdIzc (D=38)
 ```

+The categories are hopefully mostly fairly obvious, except for perhaps
+`Separators` (puts blank lines between 6845 scanline, so Emacs
+paragraph commands can navigate between them), and the VIA `Extra`
+flags (adds a huge pile of extra logging that you probably don't
+want).

 `Save (no cycles)` produces output with no cycle count column.
 This
 can be more useful for diffs.